-5.1 Global sort
+4.1 Global Sort

-The sorting algorithm implemented is described in [13].
-It was selected due to its efficiency and the ease with which it can be implemented.
+The sorting algorithm implemented is described in [12].
 The algorithm requires a constant number of communication steps and its single drawback is that data may not be equally distributed at the end of the sort.
 Nevertheless, a partial sum procedure and a routing can be used to redistribute the data with a constant number of communication rounds so that each processor stores $\frac{n}{p}$ data in its memory.

-Figure 2 shows the execution time for the global sort on an array of integers with the data redistributed in comparison to the sequential performance of quicksort (from the standard C library).
+Figure 1 shows the execution time for the global sort on an array of integers with the data redistributed in comparison to the sequential performance of quicksort (from the standard C library).
 The results shown are the average of ten execution times over ten different inputs generated randomly.
-The abscissa represents n the size of the input array (which varies from 100,000 to 45,000,000 integers) and the ordinate the execution time in seconds.
+The abscissa represents n the size of the input array and the ordinate the execution time in seconds.